 Most economical however bear in mind you forgo Acmeda componentry, for generic Chinese componentry, albeit better than most of the generic componentry available out there.
 For those on the tightest of budgets.
 From my vast repair and maintenance experience I encourage people to get their sunscreen blinds made with Acmeda componentry whenever possible.

-ONE SCREEN & N-VISION:
+ONE SCREEN, DUO SCREEN & N-VISION:

 Most economical with Acmeda componentry included.